Occupation Report ยท Technology

 Your personalised plan

-Statisticians score 59/100 on average — but your score depends on seniority, location, and skills.
+Statisticians score 59/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Routine Statistical Reporting the job actually involves.

 Not a Statistician?
 Check your own score.